A characterization of positive spanning sets with ties to strongly connected digraphs: Applications to positive bases

 We let $\mD_{\LL,s}$ denote such a positive basis.
 When $\LL=\R^n$, we use the simplified notation $\mD_{n,s}$. \end{definition}

-Given a positive basis $\mD_{\LL,s}$, it is known that $s \in [\![\dim(\LL)+1,2\dim(\LL)]\!]$~\cite{CAudet_WHare_2017,CDavis_1954}.
-We say that this positive basis is \emph{maximal} if $s=\ell$, \emph{minimal} when $s=1$, and \emph{intermediate} otherwise.
+Definition~\ref{def:pb} exploits the well-known fact that positive bases of $\LL$ have cardinality in $[\![\dim(\LL)+1,2\,\dim(\LL)]\!]$~\cite{CAudet_WHare_2017,CDavis_1954}.
+We say that a positive basis is \emph{maximal} if $s=\ell$, \emph{minimal} when $s=1$, and \emph{intermediate} otherwise.
 The structure of the former two categories is well understood~\cite{CAudet_WHare_2017,RGRegis_2016}, and can be stated using structural equivalence as follows.

 \begin{theorem} Let $\LL$ be an $\ell$-dimensional linear subspace of $\R^n$, and let $\mD_{\LL,1}$ and $\mD_{\LL,\ell}$ be a minimal positive basis and a maximal positive basis of $\LL$, respectively.
 Then,